-If you’re struggling to manage your debts, talk to your lender, ideally before you get behind on your repayments.
+If you’re struggling to manage your debts, talk to your lender or a budget adviser (who can talk to your lender for you) as soon as possible, ideally before you get behind on your repayments.

-If you are made redundant, fall ill, lose a partner, or suffer another hardship, ask your lender if they will change your contract to help you manage your debt better.
-Your lender doesn’t have to change your contract but they may agree to extend the term of your loan, change your repayments, or give you a mortgage repayment holiday.
-Remember, though, that this is likely to increase the total cost of the loan.
+If you suffer hardship, such as losing your job, falling ill, or losing a partner, ask your lender if they will change your contract to help you manage your debt better.
+Your lender doesn’t have to change your contract, but they may agree to extend the term of your loan, change your repayments, or allow you to delay your mortgage repayments.
+Remember, though, that this is likely to increase the total amount you are going to have to pay on your loan.

 Read more in our fact sheet on hardship.